cs100/template-lab-x-github-actions/README.md

 ```
 and we can see the output of our commands as well as the command that was run.

 Now, it's bad practice to commit directly on GitHub and to commit directly to the *main* branch so let's setup the Actions to run on a different branch and complete developing on it.
-Log in to **Hammer** and navigate to where you have been keeping your CS100 labs.
+Log in to the **CS100** server and navigate to where you have been keeping your CS100 labs.
 Clone the repo you've been working on (`git clone ...`) and create a new branch to work on.
 ```
 git checkout -b <netid>/ci_setup
 ```